Available

 IKEA Markus Chair

-As a 196cm tall guy, it is basically impossible to find a comfortable chair that actually feels suitable for you and does not cost 6000 euros.
+As a 196cm tall guy, it is basically impossible to find a comfortable chair that actually feels suitable for you and does not cost a fortune.
 This is a rare gem.